Hutto (surname)

 Hutto is a surname of unknown origin, introduced into the United States in the 18th century.
-Isaac Hutto was the first Hutto to enter the United States from Germany.
+Isaac Hutto was the first Hutto to enter the United States from France.
 The name is most commonly found in the southern United States.

 In 1962 Edgar Hutto published a 47-page book describing Isaac Hutto's journey to America, entitled Isaac (Otto) Hutto from the German Rhine to the Edisto in Carolina.

 Genealogical research by Joel Hutto published in 2024 found that Isaac Hutto, Sr. (Isaac Haudot) was born into a French Calvinist Protestant family prior to emigrating to Charleston, South Carolina, US via Germany.

 Famous people with the surname Hutto include: